ansible/jinja-docsite/CONTRIBUTING.md

 - Take care to make sure no merge commits are in your submission.
 Use `git rebase` vs `git merge` for this reason.
 - We ask all of our community members and contributors to adhere to the [Ansible code of conduct].
 If you have questions, or need assistance, please reach out to our community team at [codeofconduct@ansible.com].

-## Building the docsite locally
+## Building the docsite

-Test your changes to the Ansible docsite.
+Test your changes to the Ansible docsite locally.

 ```bash
 $ pip install -r requirements.txt
 $ python build.py
 ```

+Merging to the `devel` branch automatically updates GitHub pages here: https://ansible.github.io/jinja-docsite/

 [Ansible code of conduct]: http://docs.ansible.com/ansible/latest/community/code_of_conduct.html
 [codeofconduct@ansible.com]: mailto:codeofconduct@ansible.com